 As the year-end approaches, the Japanese cultural tradition of sending New Year’s postcards is gaining seasonal momentum once again.
 Similar to Christmas cards in other countries, the Japanese send “nengajo” (年賀状) as part of their winter celebrations.
-But unlike Western countries, the Japanese postal service offers some special service as part of the tradition.
+But unlike in Western countries, the Japanese postal service offers some special services as part of the tradition.

 Cards on New Year’s Morning

 The Japanese New Year’s tradition of sending greetings through the mail goes back perhaps 1,000 years.
 And while younger Japanese are less likely to partake in the ritual, millions and millions of postcards are still sent each year in Japan.
 And it is part of the custom here in Japan that the postal service works to collect the cards and ensure they are delivered all at once on New Year’s morning (which known in Japan as “Gantan”).
 Receiving New Year’s cards on the first morning of the year is a very old tradition in Japan.

 In much of Japan, the post office will deliver cards on New Year’s morning between 6 and 7 am, to ensure that they are received in time to be read before the first day of the year (which begins at midnight).

 The Tokyo post office delivers around 1.9 million cards in this manner, with the service free of charge.